openjs-foundation/cross-project-council/proposals/stage-0/code-of-conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 For spaces managed by the foundation complaints can forwarded to report@xxxx.org and will be investigated by the CPC or its delegates.
-All complaints will be reviewed, investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+All complaints will be reviewed, investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.
 The CPC is obligated to maintain confidentiality with regard to the reporter of an incident.